 - a bunch of spinach (as much or as little as you like), blanched (see how to blanch)

 - Squeeze the spinach to remove as much water as you can.

 - Chop the spinach, coarsely or finely, that’s up to you.
 Then, place between stacks of paper towels (or two kitchen towels) and press to remove more water.

 - Heat the olive oil in a pan.
 Add the sausage meat and cook until lightly browned.

 - Add the garlic and cook for another 30 seconds.

 - Add the spinach to the sausage meat.
 Toss.

 - Add the cooked pasta.
 Toss to coat the noodles with oil and to distribute the greens and meat evenly.
 Taste, season with salt and pepper, as needed.
 Cook just until the pasta is heated through.

-- Top with shredded cheese before serving.
+- Top the pasta with sausage and spinach with shredded cheese before serving.